dvreeze/yaidom/doc/checklist.rst

 * Proper deprecation of changes that are not backward compatible.
 * Avoidance of deprecated or soon to be deprecated language features, such as procedure syntax in Scala.
 * Avoidance of problematic language features or language feature combinations, such as the use of val or var in a trait.
-* Production quality: thread-safe (if applicable), supporting large data sets, configurable, well documented, etc.
+* Production quality: thread-safe (if applicable), supporting large data sets, well performing, configurable, well documented, etc.

 .. _`The trouble with types`: http://www.infoq.com/presentations/data-types-issues